Emergent times in holographic duality

-Generic operators in $\hat \sA$ will be denoted as $a, b, \cdots$, those in $\hat \sB$ as $u, v, \cdots$, those in $\sA_R$ as $A_R, B_R, \cdots$.
+Generic operators in $\hat \sA_{\rm TFD}$ will be denoted as $a, b, \cdots$, those in $\hat \sB$ as $u, v, \cdots$, those in $\sA_R$ as $A_R, B_R, \cdots$.

 The thermal field double state is defined as \bega \ktfd = {1 \ov \sqrt{Z_\b}} \sum_n e^{- \ha \b E_n} \ket{\tilde n}_L \ket{n}_R , \\ \ket{\tilde n} = \th \ket{n} , \quad \vev{\tilde m |\tilde n} = \vev{n|m} = \de_{mn} , \quad Z_\b = \sum_n e^{-\b E_n} \end{gather} where $\ket{n}$ denotes the full set of energy eigenstates of the CFT, with eigenvalues $E_n$. $m,n$ here collectively denote all quantum numbers including spatial momenta for the boundary theory on $\RR^{1,d-1}$ or angular quantum numbers for the theory on $\RR \times S^{d-1}$. $\th$ is an anti-unitary operator and will be taken to be the $\sC \sP \sT$ operator of the CFT.
 When tracing over degrees of freedom of one of the CFTs, we get the thermal density operator at inverse temperature $\b = {1 \ov T}$ for the remaining one \be \rho_\b = {1 \ov Z_\b} e^{-\b H} \ . \ee